Liu Xiang (scholar): Life

+Human nature

+In comparison with Mencius, who considered human nature good, and Xunzi, who considered human nature bad, Han dynasty poet Yang Xiong is known for considering human nature "mixed".
+Liu Xiang can be compared with Yang Xiong, considering human nature mixed.

 Works

 Liu compiled the first catalogue of the imperial library, the Abstracts (別錄, Bielu), and is the first known editor of the Classic of Mountains and Seas (Shanhaijing), which was finished by his son.
 Liu also edited collections of stories and biographies, including the Strategies of the Warring States (Zhanguoce), the New Prefaces (新序, Xinxu), the Garden of Stories (說苑, Shuoyuan), and the Biographies of Exemplary Women (Lienüzhuan).
 He has long erroneously been credited with compiling the Biographies of the Immortals (Liexian Zhuan), a collection of Taoist hagiographies and hymns.

 Liu Xiang was also a poet.
 He is credited with the "Nine Laments" ("Jiu Tan") that appears in the Songs of Chu.